khaled-hamada/doctor-online-app-task/README.md

                 to create a super user account to access the django admin page , please use the command line
 # after creating new account successfully
-got to    http://localhost:8000/api/accounts/token  to authenticate yourself and get the token after that provide the token in the comming request to backend using this extention https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?src=modheader after installing it use request headers and provide the token this way :
+got to    http://localhost:8000/api/accounts/token  to authenticate yourself and get the token after that provide the token in the comming request to backend using this extension https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?src=modheader after installing it use request headers and provide the token this way :
-   Token token_string
+  Authorization   Token token_string
 # to edit your account data like password or user name go to :
     http://localhost:8000/api/accounts/me

 # Note :
-  doctors can not access patients api endpoint and vice vera
+  doctors can not access patients api endpoint and vice versa

 # use the clinics api
 # 1. doctors
   go to   http://localhost:8000/api/clinics/doctors  to list all doctor clinics reservation
-  Note: you must an authenticated doctor account to access this api
+  Note: you must use an authenticated doctor account to access this api
 # 2. patients
-    Note: you must an authenticated patient account to access this api All CRUD operations are provided (list, create, delete, update both put and patch)
+    Note: you must use an authenticated patient account to access this api All CRUD operations are provided (list, create, delete, update both put and patch)
     A. go to http://localhost:8000/api/clinics/patients  -> for both listing reserved clincis and creating new ones
     B. go to http://localhost:8000/api/clinics/patients/pk/ -> for update/delete reserved clinics